 Of course, she also probably knew that if she didn’t, the whole exhibition was only going to get worse. (“I’m a bad, bad boy and I’m going to keep on doing this until YOU make me stop!”)
 She has picked up James’s gauntlet and stepped right into her assigned rôle.

-But she doesn’t address Snape.
+But she doesn’t address any attention to Snape.
 Not one word; she doesn’t even spare him a glance to see whether he is all right, not even when he is hanging upside down and choking on soapsuds.
 She freezes him out from the beginning, and ignores him entirely.

 Excuse me, but that is not a rescue of a friend.
 This is not even pretending to rescue a friend.
 This is being publicly seen to “do the right thing”.
 Snape himself doesn’t matter.
 He’s just a prop.
 Lowly set-dressing.